Xuzhou (ancient China)

 Xuzhou as a historical toponym refers to varied area in different eras.

-Ordinarily, it was a reference to the one of the Nine Provinces which modern Xuzhou inherited.
+Ordinarily, it was a reference to the Nine Provinces which modern Xuzhou inherited.

 History

 Pre-Qin era

 Xuzhou or Xu Province was one of the Nine Provinces of ancient China mentioned in Chinese historical texts such as the Tribute of Yu, Erya and Rites of Zhou.

 The Yu Gong [Tribute of Yu] records: "The Sea, Mount Dai (ancient name of Mount Tai), and the Huai River served as the boundaries of Xuzhou."
 While the definition of Xuzhou is more brief in Erya: "Where is located in the east of Ji River".
 Based on these descriptions, the ancient Xuzhou covered an area that roughly corresponds to the regions in modern southeastern Shandong (south of Mount Tai) and northern Jiangsu (north of the Huai River).

 Han dynasty

 In 106 BCE, during the reign of Emperor Wu (r.
 141–87 BCE) in the Western Han dynasty (206 BCE – 9 CE), China was divided into 13 administrative divisions or provinces (excluding the capital Chang'an and seven commanderies in its vicinity), each governed by a cishi (刺史; Inspector).
 11 of them were named after the Nine Provinces mentioned in the historical texts Classic of History and Rites of Zhou.
-Xuzhou was one of the 11, and it covered parts of Jiangsu (north of the Yangtze River) and southeastern Shandong.
+Xuzhou was one of the 11, and it covered parts of modern Jiangsu (north of the Yangtze River) and southeastern Shandong.
 In the Eastern Han dynasty (25–220 CE), Xuzhou's capital was set up at Tan (郯; present-day Tancheng County, Linyi, Shandong).